 Passports and Visas

 It is a student’s responsibility to fulfill the passport, visa and other immigration requirements for all transiting and stopover destinations applicable to their workshop’s itinerary.
-The student should confirm these with these with the relevant high commissions, embassies and/or consulates.
+The student should confirm these with the relevant high commissions, embassies and/or consulates.
 We do not accept any responsibility in the case of a student being unable to travel due to not complying with any such requirements.

 Travel Advice and Vaccinations

-Australian residents should refer to the travel advice posted by the Department of Foreign Affairs at www.dfat.gov.au or www.smartraveller.gov.au for all the countries you intend to visit.
+Australian residents should refer to the travel advice posted by the Department of Foreign Affairs at www.dfat.gov.au or www.smartraveller.gov.au for the country you intend to visit: Indonesia, Japan or Spain.
 Overseas residents should check with their country’s relevant government department.
 Vaccinations may be required for some or all of the places you are intending to visit.
 It is your responsibility to ensure that you have arranged all necessary vaccinations for your itinerary.

 Cancellation and Change of Mind Policy

 Once the full cost of an overseas program has been paid, the trip is fully refundable less the deposit until 60 days before the program begins.
 Once the full cost of a domestic program has been paid, the trip is fully refundable less the deposit until 60 days before the program begins.
 After that, Global Hobo has no change of mind policy and reserves the right to retain 100% of the program’s cost.
 This is because all program expenses are paid in advance on the date stipulated above by Global Hobo, and the majority of our providers have no flexible refund policy.
 Furthermore, it would be impossible to secure a worthy replacement student at such short notice, even if reasonable attempts were made.